LM-Kit/lm-kit-net-samples/README.md

 ---

-## **Hugging Face Integration**
+## **Model Catalog**

-Explore the [LM-Kit section on Hugging Face](https://huggingface.co/lm-kit) for **quantized models** tested with LM-Kit.NET.
+Browse the [LM-Kit Model Catalog](https://docs.lm-kit.com/lm-kit-net/guides/getting-started/model-catalog.html) for a comprehensive list of **quantized models** tested and optimized for LM-Kit.NET.
 You can also seamlessly load models from Hugging Face repositories using the Hugging Face API, simplifying model discovery and deployment.